Verification

 - If the student or parent is married, but filed separately from their spouse, both spouses’ tax documents must be submitted.

-- If the filer amended their 2020 tax return, attach a signed copy of IRS Form 1040X to the required tax documents.
-This form must be submitted even if the filer used the IRS Data Retrieval Tool on FAFSA on the Web.
+- If the filer amended their 2023 tax return, attach a signed copy of IRS Form 1040X to the required tax documents.

 - Keep copies of all verification documents for your records.